syncfusion-content/winui-docs/winui/Chart/DataMarkers/Label.md

 {% endtabs %}

-## Customizing Labels
+## Customization

-The following properties are used to customize the data marker label.
+The following properties are used to customize the data label.

 * [`BorderBrush`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_BorderBrush)- used to change the border color.
 * [`BorderThickness`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_BorderThickness)- used to change the thickness of the border.